codex-team/devops-toolbox-app/README.md

     - `yarn electron:icons-gen`— generate icons collection
       - `yarn electron:icons-gen:postrun` — get a few icons and remove the rest
   - `yarn electron:build` — build a dist app

+## Release

+To emit release action, push changes and with a new tag.

+1. Make your changes.
+2. When you need to bump version, use `yarn version (--patch|--minor|--major)`.

+Version will be bumped, and a new tag with this version will be created.

+`postversion` command automatically pushes changes and tags to GitHub.